Ridgy Didge Feeding Guide for a Lifetime of Health

 A raw food diet is clean and diverse

-Will raw food cost me more?
+Will quality or raw food cost me more?

 Wow!
 Look at that list of health issues and imagine the cost of a poor diet to your wallet and your dog’s quality and length of life.
 And then consider how little your pet’s health would really cost if it mostly depended on a healthy balanced quality diet alone, without lifetime expensive vet treatments and medicines.